Lightnet/electron-playcanvas/README.md

   Early Stage.

 ## Information:
-  Using the Electron to have PlayCanvas to run stand alone application.
+  Using the Electron to have PlayCanvas, threejs, superpowers html5, and others to run stand alone application.
   As well server hosting on local play.

 # Require to run application: